-Object detection, also known as object recognition, is a computer vision technique to identify and classify specific objects or patterns within an image or video.
-Object detection detects the presence of objects, recognizes what they are, and identifies their location in the image.
+Object detection is a computer vision technique to identify and classify specific objects or patterns within an image or video.
+A subset of object recognition, object detection detects the presence of objects, recognizes what they are, and identifies their location in the image.
 Often times, object detection and image recognition/classification are used synonymously.
 But while they are similar, they are very distinct computer vision tasks.

 What is an object detection model?

 An object detection model, also known as an object recognition algorithm, is a computational model designed to recognize and classify objects within images or videos.
 These models are trained on large datasets with labeled examples, where each example is associated with a specific object class or category.

 Object detection models use a variety of techniques from computer vision, machine learning, and deep learning to learn the patterns and features that distinguish each specific object class or category.

 For example, given a photograph of a city street, an object detection model would return a list of annotations or labels for all the different objects in the image: traffic lights, vehicles, road signs, buildings, etc. These labels would contain both the appropriate category for each object, such as “person” and a “bounding box,” or rectangle in which the object is completely contained.

 Another example is given a photograph of a dog, an object recognition model returns a label and bounding box for the dog, as well as other prominent objects.

 The difference between object detection and image recognition models